primer/view_components/.changeset/tender-pugs-promise.md

 '@primer/view-components': patch
 ---

-Add the ConditionalBaseComponent for conditionally wrapping content
+Add the ConditionalWrapper for conditionally wrapping content